tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/地域和可用区_intl_en.md

 You can view the following table or use the [DescribeRegions](https://intl.cloud.tencent.com/document/product/213/15708) API to get a complete list region list.

-### Characteristics
+### Features

 - The networks of different regions are fully isolated.
 Tencent Cloud services in different regions **cannot communicate via a private network by default**.
 - Tencent Cloud services across regions can communicate with each other through [public IPs](https://intl.cloud.tencent.com/document/product/213/5224) over the Internet, while those in different VPCs can communicate with each other through [CCN](https://intl.cloud.tencent.com/document/product/1003), which is faster and more stable.
-- [Cloud Load Balancer (CLB)](https://intl.cloud.tencent.com/document/product/214) currently supports intra-region traffic forwarding by default.
+- [Cloud Load Balancer (CLB)](https://intl.cloud.tencent.com/document/product/214) supports intra-region traffic forwarding by default.
 If you enable the [cross-region binding](https://intl.cloud.tencent.com/document/product/214/38441) feature, cross-region binding of CLB and CVM instances is supported.

 ## Availability Zones